mosbd/mma/README.md

 ## Notes

+- **Single Instance**: Only one copy of the application can run at a time for safety and consistency
 - The application resets the activity timer after each automatic mouse movement
 - Global hotkey is automatically registered when the application starts
 - The timeout value is validated (1-3600 seconds range)